 Stiff skis are preferred by intermediate, advanced, and expert skiers who crave speed and long, aggressive carves.
 Rigid designs offer more stability, which is essential for staying in control when skiing fast.

 The downside of stiff skis is they require power and honed technique to steer properly.
 For this reason, we don’t recommend ultra-stiff skis to beginners.

 Most all-mountain skis fall somewhere in the middle of the soft-to-stiff spectrum.
 Groomer-leaning skis are usually on the stiffer side to best support speed and stability.

 Powder-leaning skis may be more flexy in order to maximize surfability and play.
 If you’re looking for a true do-everything ski, midrange flex is the way to go.

 Sidecut and Turn Radius

 The sidecut of a ski refers to the shape of the curve on either side of its length.
-To some degree, all skis have an hourglass shape, but the radius of these curves has a major effect on steering, stability, and much more.
+To some degree, all skis have an hourglass shape, but the radius of these curves has a major effect on steering and stability.